jaykoo0708/Free-Style-Project/README.md

 Prerequisites

 This app was designed for Python 3 and requires some python packages.
-The app uses: XXX
+The app uses: csv, dotenv, json, os, pdb, requests, datetime

-Contributing

-XXX

 Author